-I started writing this to a Facebook comment completely against the new policy reveled in the viral news article, outing the Leaders of my Church.
-This post was one of thousands and they had good reason.
-My post became to long, and Facebook would not let me post it.
+I started writing this to a Facebook comment entirely against the new policy revealed in the viral news article, outing the Leaders of my Church.
+This post was one of the thousands, and they had a good reason.
+My post became too long, and Facebook would not let me post it.
 Please do not hate me for sharing my own explanation, on everyone’s doubts.
 These are my own thoughts on other comments I have seen for it and against it.

 No matter what your stance is on my religion, I truly love you first as a person!

 This “headline” and article disturbed me when I first saw it.
 I read the headline, read the article and was sick about it.
 I did not doubt my faith but did question the intentions.
 I thought why this would have to be?
 Or Why would the church need to clarify and change this in the handbook?
 Why would they reveal it so abruptly?

 I became victim to it, in efforts to protect the people I love a very natural reaction.
 I liked several posts on Facebook that disagreed with this headline and commented on a few posts, how I too felt this was unfair.
 It was unfair for everyone involved.

 Then I began more research because I am not about to make a rash decision without a better knowledge of both sides of the story.
 As I have mentioned before in my blog, I have made my own conversion and or reconfirmation to this church after questioning many of its restrictions and commandments years ago.
 A good friend who came from a home where she was the only member, and no one in her family, was, or ever had been, a member.
 She talked to me as I complained to her about how I felt captive and brainwashed.
 She turned to me and said, “The very things you(Misty) call restrictions are the very things that will permit you into eternal freedom and lead you in a life of health, love, and service.”

 Well, thank you, Friend, for just making those rusty wheels in my head turn, and making me really have to search for myself, my hearts desires.